autopkg/smithjw-recipes/README.md

 `autopkg repo-add smithjw-recipes`

-New Recipies require `autopkg` 2.3 or higher due to new YAML formatting.
+New Recipes require `autopkg` 2.3 or higher due to new YAML formatting.